Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Micro and enterprise plans

-Some e-commerce platforms offer a micro plan that comes with very few features at a very low price.
+Some e-commerce platforms offer a micro plan that comes with few features at a low price.
 Most e-commerce platforms also offer enterprise plans for very large brands.
 Let’s compare these plans among BigCommerce, Shift4Shop and Shopify.

 Winner: 3-way tie